 Custodial Arrest Means You Are Taken Into Police Custody

 If you are not released from the scene and you have been brought to your local police department, you will then be processed and released on either a promise to appear, or a monetary bail.
 If you, or someone you know, cannot post the bail set by the police, or pay a bail bondsman to post the bail, then you will be brought to the next scheduled court date in that jurisdiction.
 Unless you are arrested on a Friday or the day before a holiday you will be brought to court the morning after your arrest.
 If the arrest took place on a Friday or the day before a holiday you must be brought to court the next day the court is open but in no case more than two days after your arrest.
 You will then have an arraignment hearing and the court has the option to leave in place, increase, or decrease the bail set by the police department.
 Most arraignments take place between 11:30 and 1:00.

 Consult With an Experienced Criminal Defense Attorney After an Arrest

-In either scenario, whether you are taken to jail or allowed to leave the scene of the arrest, it is in your best interests to consult with a criminal defense attorney as soon as possible.
-Contact us at Bayer & Black, P.C. to discuss your situation and let us guide you towards a resolution of your case.
+In either scenario, whether you are taken to jail or allowed to leave the scene of the arrest, the clock is ticking and so you need to contact Kevin Black to discuss your situation and let him guide you towards a resolution of your case.